VCityTeam/UD-SV/Install/Readme.md

 ### UDV (front end) together with [UDS/API_Enhanced_City](../Tools/Readme.md#ComponentUDSAPIEnhancedCity) (back-end)
  * What you get:
-   - you can [run demo this demo](http://rict.liris.cnrs.fr/UDVDemo/UDV/UDV-Core/examples/DemoFull/Demo.html) on your desktop i.e. you will be able to run **both client-side and server-side locally** (on your desktop) as opposed to the [UDV front end previous install demo](#install-demo-udv-front-end) where only the client-side was deployed locally (and the server side was running online on RICT's demo server)
+   - you can [run demo this demo](http://rict.liris.cnrs.fr/UDVDemo/UDV/UDV-Core/examples/DemoFull/Demo.html) on your desktop i.e. you will be able to run **both client-side and server-side locally** (on your desktop) as opposed to the [UDV front end previous install demo](#install-demo-udv-front-end) where only the client-side was deployed locally (and the server side was running online on UD-SV's demo server)
    - note that the server-side component uses a [PostGreSQL database](https://en.wikipedia.org/wiki/PostgreSQL) used to power components like Consult documentation, Guided Tour, Authentification, Documents to validate and Document Links_.
  * Installation:
     - first follow [UDV front end install notes](#install-demo-udv-front-end)